codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a penguin build it’s house?
-Igloos it together.
+“Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”

 ## Daily Trivia

-What was the first Android version specifically optimized for tablets?
+Which kind of algorithm is Ron Rivest not famous for creating?
- 1. Froyo
+ 1. Hashing algorithm
- 2. Eclair
+ 2. Asymmetric encryption
- 3. Marshmellow
+ 3. Stream cipher
- 4. Honeycomb
+ 4. Secret sharing scheme

 <details>
   <summary>Answer</summary>
-  Honeycomb
+  Secret sharing scheme
 </details>